Find Cheap Auto Insurance Quotes in Your Area

-- The loss occurred outside of the U.S. or Canada (meaning coverage may be denied if your car was damaged when driving in Mexico).
+- The loss occurred outside of the U.S. or Canada (coverage may be denied if your car was damaged when driving in Mexico).

-- The damages were due to freezing, mechanical breakdown or normal wear and tear on the car.
+- The damage was due to freezing, mechanical breakdown or normal wear and tear on the car.

-- The car's primary use was for commercial purposes, such as making deliveries (you would need a commercial auto insurance policy in this case).
+- The car's primary use was commercial, such as making deliveries (this would require a commercial auto insurance policy).

-On the other hand, if you decide to cancel your gap coverage, you'll receive a refund for any unused premium, as determined on a pro-rata basis.
-So, for example, if your original term of coverage was 36 months and you paid upfront but canceled your policy after 18 months, you would receive 50% of your payment back.
+If you cancel your gap coverage, you'll receive a refund for any unused premium, on a pro-rata basis.
+For example, if your original term of coverage was 36 months and you paid upfront but canceled your policy after 18 months, you would receive 50% of your payment back.